'Greatest story' not finished for Luton

 The Hatters finished seventh in 1987 and the following season, with a team including Brian Stein, Ricky Hill, Mick Harford, Steve Foster and Danny Wilson, lifted the League Cup after beating Arsenal 3-2, and reached the final again in 1989, only to lose 3-1 to Nottingham Forest.

-A slow decline set in following relegation from the top flight in 1992 - the season before the Premier League started - culminating in their exit from the Football League in 2009 and five seasons in non-league.
+A slow decline set in following relegation from the top flight in 1992 - the season before the Premier League started - culminating in their exit from the Football League in 2009 and five seasons in non-league football.

 Those five seasons, though, were crucial to the progress Luton have made since then, according to chief executive Gary Sweet.